ryanmaguire/error_function/README.md

 A small Python wrapper is available with `numpy` support so you can plot the functions with `matplotlib`.
 To build this make sure `numpy` and `python3` are installed.
-After building and installing `libtmpl, type
+After building and installing `libtmpl`, type
 ```sh
 python3 setup.py build_ext --inplace
 ```